 The Real Property Division Ordinance (RPDO) regulates division of land in the County to promote the orderly development of real property.
 Applicant requirements pursuant to the Subdivision Map Act are enacted in this title.
-Subdivision activity within the DRSP area will be consistent with the relevant RPDO requirements, unless otherwise specified herein.
+Subdivision activity within the DRSP area must be consistent with the RPDO.
+The DRSP document will take precedence and where the DRSP is silent on a topic or matter, the Real Property Division Ordinance requirements will prevail.